 support for the activity.
 Also, be sure to dress right for the weather.

 Just as warming up and stretching are important as you start each exercise session,

 so is a cool-down period at the end of your exercise activity.
 Include at least several

 minutes of stretching or walking to allow your heart rate to come down slowly.

-Experts now recommend participating in 2 types of physical activity each week.
-This
+Experts now advise participating in 2 types of physical activity each week.
+This can

 include lifting weights, using resistance bands, and practicing yoga or Pilates.
 Do

 these exercises twice a week.
 They should include the major muscle groups (legs, hips,